-To adjust an objective correction collar for a plate:
+To adjust an objective correction collar for a slide:

 - 1. In the CellReporterXpress software, on the Home page, click - 2.
 Click Add Protocol. - 3.
-Click New Plate Acquisition. - 4.
+Click New Slide Acquisition. - 4.
 In the Available Acquisition Devices list, select the instrument. - 5.
 On the left side of the screen under Steps, click Acquisition Settings. - 6.
-On the right side of the screen under Tools, click Plate Format. - 7.
-In the Plate Format list, select the plate. - 8.
+On the right side of the screen under Tools, click Slide Forma - 7.
+In the Slide Format list, select the slide format. - 8.
 On the right side of the screen under Tools, click Objectives - In the Objectives list, select the objective.
-If a correction collar adjustment is required, the CellReporterXpress software displays the recommended setting for the correction collar based on the thickness of the plate bottom, slide, or coverslip.
+If a correction collar adjustment is required, the software displays the recommended setting.